This is a guide covering wide-angle lenses.

 1. No Main Subject

-Every photo must have a main subject to make the viewer understand what the photographers main thought was when taking the picture.
+Every photo must have the main subject to make the viewer understand what the photographer’s main thought was when taking the picture.

 However, a wide-angle lens will often capture too many objects and distract people’s attention.